DalhatsLAvicena/Toys/README.md

 # Toys
-Things I do when I'm bored
+A collection of small simple programs I made when I'm bored, sorted by language